pulumi/docs/content/docs/reference/pkg/azure-nextgen/virtualmachineimages/virtualmachineimagetemplate.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure_nextgen";

-const virtualMachineImageTemplate = new azure_nextgen.virtualmachineimages.VirtualMachineImageTemplate("virtualMachineImageTemplate", {
+const virtualMachineImageTemplate = new azure_nextgen.virtualmachineimages.latest.VirtualMachineImageTemplate("virtualMachineImageTemplate", {
     customize: [
         {
             inline: [